Irrationality of generic quotient varieties via Bogomolov multipliers: Overture

 \subsection{Iwasawa theory}

 Let $G$ be a compact analytic pro-$p$ group over $\QQ_p$, and assume $p > 2$.
 Associated to $G$ is its completed group ring

-over the $p$-adic integers $\ZZ_p$. {\em Non-commutative Iwasawa theory} deals with investigating this ring from the point of view of {\em $\K$-theory}.
+over the $p$-adic integers $\ZZ_p$, where the inverse limit runs over all open normal subgroups $N$ of $G$. {\em Non-commutative Iwasawa theory} deals with investigating this ring from the point of view of {\em $\K$-theory}.
 More precisely, one is interested in understanding the abelian group $\K_1(\ZZ_p \llbracket G \rrbracket )$ in relation with constructing $L$-functions for $p$-adic representations (see \cite{Wit17}).
 The continuous representation theory of $G$ is captured by the completed group algebra over the $p$-adic field

 This algebra decomposes into a product of matrix algebras over finite extensions of $\QQ_p$ (see \cite[Section 3]{SchVen13split}), making it easy to understand its $\K_1$-group.
 There is a natural scalar extension map